Please ensure Javascript is enabled for purposes of website accessibility

 Eligibility for Services

-The Americans with Disabilities Act states:
+The Americans with Disabilities Act (ADA) defines a disability as:

-1. A physical or mental impairment that substantially limits one or more major life activities of such individual;
+1. A physical or mental impairment that substantially limits one or more major life activities;

 2. A record of such an impairment; or